-In addition, there are several utility functions for calibration (for example, crosstalk/cover glass correction) and configuration (for example, frame rate, dynamic integration time adaption, and pixel binning for 1D measurement) provided that help to achieve best sensor performance for a vast variety of application scenarios.
+In addition, there are several utility functions for calibration (for example, crosstalk/cover glass correction) and configuration (for example, frame rate, dynamic integration time adaption, pixel binning for 1D measurement) provided that help to achieve the best sensor performance for a vast variety of application scenarios.

-To be portable, the API requires some interfaces to peripherals that must be implemented by the user for the platform of choice.
-The following are some of the interfaces:
+To be portable, the API requires the following interfaces to peripherals, which must be implemented by the user for the platform of choice:

 - SPI with GPIO Communication with the device is done using a standard four-wire SPI interface.
-An EEPROM is implemented in the chip that can be accessed through the SPI pins using a not-SPI-compatible protocol that is implemented in software using a bit-banging algorithm.
-Therefore, SPI pins must be accessible as GPIO pins too. - GPIO IRQ A single GPIO interrupt input line is required for the measurement-finished interrupt. - Timer 1 (mandatory) To obey the eye-safety limits, a highly accurate and independent hardware timer is required for time measurement occasions. - Timer 2 (optional) To maintain a fixed frame rate and trigger measurements independently in the background, an additional periodic interrupt timer can be used. - Nonvolatile memory (optional) To permanently store user calibration and configuration data, a nonvolatile memory, such as flash, might be implemented.
+An EEPROM is implemented in the chip and can be accessed via SPI pins using a not-SPI-compatible protocol that is implemented in software using a bit banging algorithm.
+Therefore, SPI pins must be accessible as GPIO pins too. - GPIO IRQ A single GPIO interrupt input line is required for the measurement finished interrupt. - Timer 1 (mandatory) To obey the eye-safety limits, a highly accurate and independent hardware timer is required for time measurement occasions. - Timer 2 (optional) To maintain a fixed frame rate and trigger measurements independently in the background, an additional periodic interrupt timer can be used. - Non-Volatile Memory (optional) To permanently store user calibration and configuration data, a non-volatile memory like flash might be implemented.

-In case the software stalls or the SPI interface is disturbed or breached, there is no risk of uncontrolled activity of the module.
-Because the measurement of each frame must be started by the software individually, the module stops all activities automatically as soon as the SPI chip select is enabled, or latest after the current frame measurement has been completed.
+If the software stalls or the SPI interface is disturbed or breached, there is no risk of uncontrolled activity of the module.
+Because the measurement of each frame must be started by the software individually, the module will stop all activities automatically as soon as the SPI chip select is enabled, or at the latest, after the current frame measurement has been completed.